 As a council member you’ll learn about CARE’s work and have the opportunity to engage others.
 By using your skills and engaging your networks you’ll help build awareness and raise funds for CARE’s work

-Councils hold at least two meetings a year and you are encouraged to attend these as this is where the group will discuss objectives, pick a project to support, celebrate successes, and plan the activities the Council will undertake over the coming year.
-It’s also a chance to get to know your fellow Council members – women who share your interests in empowering women and girls.and inspire others to get involved.
+Councils hold at least two meetings a year where the group will discuss objectives, pick a project to support, celebrate successes, and plan the activities the Council will undertake over the coming year.
+It’s also a chance to get to know your fellow Council members—women who share your interests in empowering women and girls and inspire others to get involved.